Wabel/threads-io-php-plug/README.md

 // The ThreadsIoService class is the high level class that you will use with the Entities to make your API Calls
 // It takes your fresh new ThreadsIoClient object in argument to be instantiate
 $service = new ThreadsIoClient($client);
 ```

 The two main compound of this package are the **ThreadsIoClient** and **ThreadsIoService**.

 The **ThreadsIoClient** is a programmatic implementation of the Threads.io API.
 It ensures that the data are sent with the format expected by the API.
 The **ThreadsIoService** is the main class to instantiate and use.
-It's meant to use the package Entity system, meaning manipulating Users, Event and Page objects easily.
-Every call methods expects an object implementing the <Entity>ThreadableInterface or one of the provided Entity of this package.
+It's meant to use the package Entity system, meaning manipulating **Users**, **Event** and **Page** objects easily.
+Every call methods expects an object implementing the **<Entity>ThreadableInterface** or one of the provided Entity of this package.

 Interfaces and Entites
 ----------------------

-As explained earlier, the ThreadsIoService is manipulating entities.
-A User entity, Event entity or Page entity is the instantiation of an existing class of your PHP application implementing respectively the UserThreadableInterface, EventThreadableInterface, PageThreadableInterface.
-For instance, a MemberBean class that is used for manipulating users in your application is a good candidate for implementing the UserThreadable interface.
+As explained earlier, the **ThreadsIoService** is manipulating entities.
+A User entity, Event entity or Page entity is the instantiation of an existing class of your PHP application implementing respectively the **UserThreadableInterface**, **EventThreadableInterface**, **PageThreadableInterface**.
+For instance, a Member class that is used for manipulating users in your application is a good candidate for implementing the **UserThreadable** interface.
 If you have no classes that could implement the ThreadableInterfaces, you can instantiate manually one of the Wabel\Entities (User, Event or Page) provided in this package.

 ```php